Sylvexia/personal_research/10-1 Personal Research.md

 				- `llc --filetype=obj --relocation-model=pic test_mod.ll -o test_mod.o`
 				- `bin/clang -lm test_mod.o -o test_mod.exe`
 			- We can `./test_mode.exe` and get the output, the full experiment is as below.
-		- Now we write a pass from math to func, and then use existing pass and tools
+		- Now we can write a pass from math to func, and then use existing pass and tools, then we can goes from math dialect to func.
 			- How the pass works?
 			- Steps:
 - For symbol name